Skip to main content

 Deardorff poses in a workshop during the pandemic, surrounded by drones and remote-controlled vehicles.

 But Deardorff persevered.
-Returning to campus in the spring, he began to tackle the types of engineering challenges he’d face in his career by solving problems through teamwork.
+Returning to campus in the spring, he and his classmates began to tackle the types of engineering challenges they’d face in their careers by solving problems through teamwork.

 A research proposal submitted by Deardorff and his senior design team for NASA’s 2024 Gateway to Blue Skies Competition.
 The proposal involves deploying the Poseidon UAV system, a wireless-charging, computer-vision AI drone that aims to improve hurricane disaster response for communities facing increased risks from climate change.